 - Expanding Denton's economy through the location of new businesses and the retention and expansion of current employers

 - Fostering Denton's thriving culture of a business, technology, and artistic creation and innovation

 - Attracting, developing, and retaining skilled and talented workers to support existing and future employers

 - Building relationships with Denton businesses and residents through outreach, education, and engagement

 Economic Development offers support and services to businesses in all sectors and of all sizes.
-From facilitation of the Skills Development Fund Training Grant or Texas Enterprise Zone Program applications, to support of local merchants through the S.H.O.P.
-Denton and Shop Small Saturday programs, City economic developers are invested in supporting Denton’s diverse business community.
+From facilitation of the training grants and incentive programs to the support of local merchants through the SH.O.P.
+Denton and Shop Small Saturday programs, the City is invested in supporting Denton's diverse business community.

-As part of Denton’s business recruitment and expansion efforts, the City Council has awarded a total of 26 economic development incentives to foster tax base and employment expansion in the community.
-The City has invested $13.6 million in tax-related incentives, and in return, has benefited from a net increase in property and sales tax revenues in the amount of $40.7 million since the inception of the incentive program in 1999.
-The return on investment for all of the incentives awarded is 300 percent.
-Sales tax incentives represented the highest rate of return on investment at 366 percent, followed by property tax incentives at 177 percent.
-There have been 6,115 jobs created or retained by incentivized projects.
+As part of Denton's business recruitment and expansion efforts, the City Council has awarded a total of 30 economic development incentives to foster tax base and employment expansion in the community.
+Since 1999, the City has invested $22 million in tax-related incentives, and in return, has benefited from a net increase in property and sales tax revenues totaling more than $71 million.
+The return on investment for all incentives awarded is about 324%.
+In total, there have been 8,400 jobs created or retained by incentivized projects.